realm/Realm-Drawing/AtlasAppService/README.md

 1. Download the repo and install the Realm app:
 ```
 git clone git@github.com:mongodb-developer/Realm-Draw.git
-cd Realm-Draw/Realm
+cd Realm-Draw/AtlasAppService
 realm-cli login --api-key <your new public key> --private-api-key <your new private key>
 realm-cli import # Then answer prompts, naming the app Realm-Draw
 ```
-4. From the Atlas UI, click on the Realm logo and you will see the RChat app.
+4. From the Atlas UI, click on the App Services tab and you will see the Draw app.
 Open it and copy the App Id

 ![Realm application Id](../assets/realm-app-id.png)